MannPatel15012009/IDAI-1000428-Mann-Paresh-Patel-Python-SA/README.md

 📋 How to Use
 1. Add Medications
-Click "Add Medicine" to add a new medication
+Click "Add Medicine" to add new medications

-Set the medication name and scheduled time
+Set medication name and scheduled time

 Use "Quick Add" for demo purposes